samhamra/service-poller/README.md

 From project root run:
 docker-compose up
 OR.
-run your own mysql instance on port 3309 and run server/sql.init
+run your own mysql instance on port 3309 and run server/sql.init, the settings required is stated in docker-compose.yml

 2. JDK8 and Gradle
 From server/ run: